-STEP 4 To open the door, squeeze the two pins together and then pull on the door while keeping the pins together.
+STEP 4 To open the front door, squeeze the two pins together and then pull on the door while keeping the pins together.
+The top door is similar; squeeze the two pins together and pull up while keeping the pins together.